kartoza/docker-geoserver/README.md

 products all have one limitation though: they require interaction to register applications or keys.
 With Resilio Sync you can completely automate the process without user intervention.

+### Contributing to the image
+We welcome users who want to contribute in enriching this service.
+We follow the git principles and all pull requests should be against the develop branch so that we can test them and when we are happy we push to the master branch.

 ### Support